University of Wisconsin–Madison

 Overview

-For Academic Staff and University Staff who have a Standard Job Description (SJD), a temporary change in responsibilities with a rate increase are processed as a Job Change in Workday.
+For Academic Staff and University Staff who have a Standard Job Description (SJD), a request for a temporary change in responsibilities with a rate increase are processed as a Job Change in Workday.
 This document explains how to process the Job Change, including changing the temporary responsibilities as a unique responsibilities and attaching a justification.

 Who Can Initiate?